Financial Model Review

 - Very Large lands at 55%, expands to 100% by month 18

-This matches what is actually happening in the pipeline (Plurimi landing at GBP 35K on a GBP 196K tier, Mediobanca landing at GBP 50K on a GBP 495K tier) and produces net revenue retention of 125% in 2027 and 108% in 2028.
+This matches what is actually happening in the pipeline (Plurimi landing at GBP 35K on a GBP 196K tier, Mediobanca landing at GBP 50K on a GBP 495K tier) and produces net revenue retention of 123% in both 2027 and 2028, driven by per-tier expansion of 25-45% across the platform.
 That is the compounding platform thesis made numerical: land with compliance, expand into research and advisory.

 This is the investor story